 This canto begins with some of the Commedia’s most obscure and prophetic diction, again written under the sign of the Apocalpyse.
 When John of Patmos wrote the Apocalpyse he used the figure of the “magna meretrix” (“great whore”) as a way of representing Rome and the corruption of the Roman Empire.
 In other words, the text was politically motivated, and allegory was used as a covert but powerful way of resisting the evils of the Roman Empire.
-The Apocalpyse was used for similar political purposes in the Middle Ages, but the medieval target was not the defunct Roman Empire but the Roman Church.
+The Apocalpyse was used for similar political purposes in the Middle Ages, but the medieval target was no longer the defunct Roman Empire but the powerful and corrupt Roman Church.

 In the prophecy of Purgatorio 33 Beatrice provides an obscure gloss to the whore and the giant who close off the tableaux vivants of the previous canto.
 The core of her prophecy (Purgatorio 33.37-45) alludes to the coming of a secular ruler (the heir of the eagle, see verses 37-38) who will kill the prostitute and the giant:

 Non sarà tutto tempo sanza reda l’aguglia che lasciò le penne al carro, per che divenne mostro e poscia preda; ch’io veggio certamente, e però il narro, a darne tempo già stelle propinque, secure d’ogn’intoppo e d’ogni sbarro, nel quale un cinquecento diece e cinque, messo di Dio, anciderà la fuia con quel gigante che con lei delinque.
 (Purg.
 33.37-45)